calband/calchart/README-WINDOWS.md

 * bison
 * flex

-## Get Visual Studio Community 2015
+## Get Visual Studio Community 2017
-We tried Visual Studio Community 2015.
+We tried Visual Studio Community 2017.
-You'll need to install the "Visual C++" "Common Tools for Visual C++ 2015".
+You'll need to install the "Visual C++" "Common Tools for Visual C++ 2017".

 ## Download 3.1 of wxWidgets
 Go to wxwidgets.org.
 Download and run the Windows Installer (which will put the source at c:\wxWidgets-3.1.0)

 ## Make wxWidgets
 Open the project wx_vc14.sln at wxWidgets-3.1.0\build\msw.
+Visual studio prompts you to upgrade the project.
+Say yes.
 Build the following solutions

        Debug   | Win32